BronzeCrab/tg-dating-bot/readme.md

 # What is it

 This is yet another telegram dating bot.
-Working based on `tf-idf` idead
+Working based on `tf-idf` idea

 ## How to run it